ZachFleck42/Website-Search-Engine/README.md

 <br>

 ## Application architecture:
-Docker integrates and connects the following services, allowing for quick and easy startup/shutdown of the application.
+Docker integrates and connects the application's services, allowing for quick and easy startup/shutdown.

 - A PostgresSQL database for persistent data storage.
 - Redis as a message-broker, queue manager, and general backend service.